nf-core/pixelator/docs/output.md

 ### Compute connected components

 This step uses the `pixelator single-cell graph` command.
-The input is the edge list parquet file generated in the collapse step and after filtering it by count (`--graph_min_count`), the connected components of the graph (graphs) are computed and added to the edge list in a column called "component".
+The input is the edge list parquet file generated in the collapse step.
+The molecules from edge list are filtered by count (`--graph_min_count`) to form the edges of the connected components of the graph.
+When graphs are computed and identified, their ID names are added back to the edge list in a column called "component".

 The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges